Fierce competition in the SEO field is an ever-present challenge for e-entrepreneurs.

 Schema markup supports mobile-friendly search features such as carousels and voice search results, making your site more attractive to mobile users.

-The types of Schema Markup:
+The different types of Schema Markup:

 There are a variety of Schema Markup you can use to mark up different types of content on your website.